g3tsyst3m/g3tsyst3m.github.io/_posts/2026-06-26-How to Create a Makeshift C2 with Claude Code as the Operator.md

 A few things that would make this more production-hardened:

-- **Encrypted payloads** -- tasks and results are currently plaintext JSON.
+- **Encrypted payloads**: tasks and results are currently plaintext JSON.
 HTTPS handles transport encryption but payload-level encryption would protect against a compromised broker SQLite.
-- **Implant hardening** -- `svc.py` sits on disk in plaintext.
+- **Implant hardening**: `svc.py` sits on disk in plaintext.
 For anything beyond a lab you'd want it packed or loaded from memory.
-- **The Obvious - Add More Commands!** -- I just threw this together to demonstrate the capabilities of Claude in managing a mimimal C2 setup.
+- **The Obvious - Add More Commands!**: I just threw this together to demonstrate the capabilities of Claude in managing a mimimal C2 setup.
 If I really grew this out more, I'd add privilege escalation, BOF options, etc.
 ---

 ## Wrapping Up

 Having Claude Code as your operator console means analysis, pivoting, and post-exploitation research all happen in the same context.
-You run a command, get output, ask a question about it, and follow up -- all in one flowing session.
+You run a command, get output, ask a question about it, and follow up.
+All in one flowing session.
 That's the part I didn't fully anticipate when I started building this, and it's the part I'd keep even if I ditched everything else.

 All Source Code is in the repo, linked below.
 If you have questions drop them in the comments or hit me up on Discord